opencontainers/runtime-tools/man/ocitools-generate.1.md

   Give extended privileges to this container.
 The default is *false*.

   By default, Oci containers are
-“unprivileged” (=false) and cannot, for example, generate a Oci daemon inside the Oci container.
-This is because by default a container is not allowed to access any devices.
-A “privileged” container is given access to all devices.
+“unprivileged” (=false) and cannot do some of the things a normal root process can do.

-  When the operator executes **ocitools generate --privileged**, Oci will enable access to all devices on the host as well as set some configuration in AppArmor to allow the container nearly all the same access to the host as processes generatening outside of a container on the host.
+  When the operator executes **ocitools generate --privileged**, Oci will enable access to all devices on the host as well as disable some of the confinement mechansims like AppArmor, SELinux, and seccomp from blocking access to privileged processes.
+This gives the container processes nearly all the same access to the host as processes generatening outside of a container on the host.

 **--read-only**=*true*|*false*
   Mount the container's root filesystem as read only.

   By default a container will have its root filesystem writable allowing processes to write files anywhere.
 By specifying the `--read-only` flag the container will have its root filesystem mounted as read only prohibiting any writes.

 **--root-propagation**=PROPOGATIONMODE
-  Mount propagation for root system.
+  Mount propagation for root filesystem.
   Values are "SHARED, RSHARED, PRIVATE, RPRIVATE, SLAVE, RSLAVE"

 **--rootfs**="*ROOTFSPATH*"